mdr/aoc-2024/notes.md

 * https://github.com/anurudhp/aoc2022/blob/main/Aoc/Day02.lean

 ## Questions
-* Build different executables in Lakefile for each day?
-* Can I import just some symbols from a file rather than all of them?
-Can I alias on import?
-* Can I add functions to Option, List etc?
 * How does this syntax work?
     let [a, b] := l | throw s!"Expected two elements, but got {l.length}"